Miziara: Geography

 Administratively, this village does not exist.
 The inhabitants are from Miziara, and the road that leads to it goes through Zgharta – Kfarhata – El Khaldiyeh - Sakhra.
 It rises 300 meters above sea level.
 The distance from Zgharta is 5 kilometers.
 Its patron Saint is Saint Maroun, whose feast is on February 9.
 The water source is Ain Al Jadideh (the New Spring).

 Population

-Miziara, Houmeis and Harf Miziara combined together, form an important populated area.

 For Miziara, the population is around 4,250.
-If we include the inhabitants of Harf Miziara and Houmeis, the population becomes nearly 6,000.
+Including the inhabitants of Harf Miziara and Houmeis, the population becomes nearly 6,000.

 The number of households is 567 in Miziara, 151 in Harf Miziara, 51 in Sakhra and 56 in Houmeis.